“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 .

 These assumptions are what the McKinsey authors called our “habitual thoughts and emotions.”
-So if people know how to identify, test, and resolve their own habitual assumptions, thoughts, and emotions then they automatically prevent the ‘unhelpful’ or disruptive behaviours that McKinsey describe.
+So if people know how to identify, test, and resolve their own habitual assumptions, thoughts, and emotions then they will automatically prevent the ‘unhelpful’ or disruptive behaviours that McKinsey describe.

 .